pexip/os-onnx/community/readme.md

 ONNX is rolling out open governance to encourage broader participation beyond the founding companies.
 We hope this will make the decision making process more transparent, enable better technical decisions with consideration of more viewpoints, and share the work of maintenance.
 We want ONNX to be the standard the whole community rallies to without reservations.

-ONNX open governance creates 3 roles: Member, Contributor, Approver.
+ONNX open governance creates 3 roles: Member, Contributor and Approver.
 3 structures are also created: Steering Committee, Special Interest Groups (SIGs), Working Groups.
 Contributors and Approvers can vote for the Steering Committee members.
 The Steering Committee charters SIGs and appoints SIG chairs.
 Every piece of ONNX belongs to some SIG.
 Contributors and Approvers participate in one or more SIGs.
-Our governance structured is based on the successful model of Kubernetes.
+Our governance structure is based on the successful model of Kubernetes.

 The effort is bootstrapped with an initial Steering Committee and set of SIGs with the first elections to occur after 1 year.